Kaljurand/Grammars/gf/Action/README.md

 ======

-This grammar is meant to be the union of all other grammars that make sense in the context of "voice actions", e.g.
+This grammar is meant to be the union of all other grammars that make sense in the context of "voice actions".

-  * calculations
-  * map queries
-  * event/alarm scheduling

-Not all languages support all grammars, e.g. `Eng` does not support `Direction`.
+Not all grammars support all languages, e.g. `Direction` does not support `Eng`.
+The current components are:

+  - Alarm (Est, Eng)
+  - Calc (Est, Eng)
+  - Dial (Est)
+  - Direction (Est)

+TODO: support DialEng (currently there is a conflict caused by DigitEng)

+TODO: generate this grammar automatically based on a small configuration file that just lists the desired abstract modules and their corresponding concrete modules.